-Issue Implications Corporate Plan Having an adopted Scrap Metal Dealers Licensing Policy satisfies the corporate objective of: A Council to be proud of Financial, Resource and Property There are no direct financial implications For Swale Council concerning this matter at present.
+Financial, Resource and Property There are no direct financial implications for Swale Borough Council concerning this draft Policy as the consultation is being carried out by officers.
 However, if at any time in the future the policy was subject to legal challenge, there could be costs associated with this process.
 Legal and Statutory The 2013 Act introduced a comprehensive licensing regime for all scrap metal dealers.
 In accordance with the Act the Council must licence all scrap metal dealers.
 The Council must determine the suitability of applicants to hold licences.
 The Council also has the powers to impose conditions on licences, revoke licences and take enforcement action against unlicensed operators.
-Whilst there is no statutory requirement for the Council to have a Scrap Metal Dealers Licensing Policy it provides the framework under which Swale BC will exercise its powers and duties under the 2013 Act and ensures that fair and equitable decisions are taken by Swale Borough Council Crime and Disorder It is important that Swale BC has a robust and accountable regulatory regime in relation to scrap metal in order to ensure fair trading, prevent crime and to protect consumers Environmental Sustainability None identified Health and Wellbeing No implications Risk Management and Health and Safety It is important that Swale BC has a robust and accountable regulatory regime in relation to scrap metal in order to ensure fair trading, prevent crime and to protect consumers Equality and Diversity The Council has a legal obligation under section 149 of the Equality Act 2010 to have due regard to eliminate unlawful discrimination and to promote equality of opportunity and good relations between persons of different groups.
+Whilst there is no statutory requirement for the Council to have a Scrap Metal Dealers Licensing Policy it provides the framework under which Swale BC will exercise its powers and duties under the 2013 Act and ensures that fair and equitable decisions are taken by Swale Borough Council Crime and Disorder It is important that Swale BC has a robust and accountable regulatory regime in relation to scrap metal in order to ensure fair trading, prevent crime and to protect consumers Environmental Sustainability No implications Health and Wellbeing No implications Safeguarding of Children, Young People and Vulnerable Adults There are no specific elements of The Scrap Metal Dealers Act 2013 relating to the safeguarding of children and vulnerable adults, licensing regimes in general provide a means of regulating, which links in with safeguarding duties and responsibilities Risk Management and Health and Safety It is important that Swale BC has a robust and accountable regulatory regime in relation to scrap metal in order to ensure fair trading, prevent crime and to protect consumers Equality and Diversity The Council has a legal obligation under section 149 of the Equality Act 2010 to have due regard to eliminate unlawful discrimination and to promote equality of opportunity and good relations between persons of different groups.
 When considering scrap metal applications, only issues provided for in the Scrap Metal Act 2013 and provided for in the Scrap Metal Dealers policy for Swale BC will be taken into account.
 This will ensure a consistent approach is adopted.
 Under the terms of the policy, every application will be considered on its own merits.
 Privacy and Data Protection Normal data protection and privacy rules will apply.
 Under the 2013 Act the Council is obliged to provide certain information to the Environment Agency who compile and keep a public register